askui/askui/docs/docs/general/04-Continuous Integration/askui-ui-controller-docker-images.md

 # askui UI Controller Docker Images

 We maintain Docker Images for running tests with askui inside a Docker Container, e.g., locally or in a CI/CD pipeline.
-The Images are based on Ubuntu (amd64) images and contain the askui UI Controller (also known as the *AskuiControlServer*) and a browser.
+The Images are based on Ubuntu (amd64) images and contain the askui UI Controller (also known as the *AskuiUiControllerServer*) and a browser.
 Currently, we offer some of the latest versions of Chrome and Firefox.
 The askui library connects to the askui UI Controller inside the Docker container to execute the test steps inside it.

 You can find our images on [DockerHub](https://hub.docker.com/r/askuigmbh/askui-ui-controller).